 Filing the Wrongful Death Claim With the Court

 After an estate has been opened, a wrongful death claim may be filed with the court.
 There are any number of circumstances that can cause the negligent death of another person.
-If you know of circumstances that do not fit into any of the categories listed below, contact a wrongful death attorney for an evaluation of your claim.
+If you know of circumstances that do not fit into any of the categories listed below, contact a Fort Collins injury attorney for an evaluation of your claim.
 The following is a partial list of accidents that may result in a valid wrongful death claim:

 - Automobile accident

 - Construction accident

 If there is evidence critical to the decedent’s claim, your attorney will immediately send a demand requesting the custodian refrain from altering or destroying any evidence that may support the plaintiff’s claim.
 If a question of fact or liability exists, your attorney will hire experts to analyze and validate the evidence.

 Wrongful death claims generally require plaintiff and defense attorneys to dig deep into the discovery process before any preliminary first offer of settlement can be made.
 During discovery, both sides share information, documentation, and hard evidence that provides insight to the parties and the facts surrounding the claim.
 Discovery is an ongoing process and it takes time to acquire the necessary reports, photographs, letters, bills, documentation and hard evidence that must be shared with the other side.